-With respect to each of the following food groups, identify the weight portion that you are over a 24-hour period (teaspoons, ounces, or cups) in the first row and the amount of kilocalories that you consumed from those foods in the second row.
+With respect to each of the following food groups, identify the weight portion that you ate over a 24-hour period (teaspoons, ounces, or cups) in the first row and the amount of kilocalories that you consumed from those foods in the second row.

-Food Fruits Vegetables Grains Protein Milk Oils Discretionary
+Food Groups Fruits Vegetables Grains Protein Foods Milk Oils Discretionary

-Groups Foods

 Weight

 portion

 Kcal

 portion

-portion

-24-hour tot al kilocalories consumed:
+24-hour total kilocalories consumed:

 Once you have finished this chart comparison, please complete the following information in the table below.

 Age

 Gender

 Weight (kilograms)

 Height (cm)

 Exercise level (Sedentary, moderately active, etc.)